NuGet/Home/proposed/2021/PackageNamespaces.md

 #### Package installation rules

 - When the requested package is already installed in the global packages folder, no source look-up will happen.
 The namespaces are irrelevant.
-- The namespace metadata may be defined on zero, one or all sources.
+- Only sources with namespace metadata will be used.
-- When a source has no metadata, the default is *all*.
+- When a source has no metadata, the default is *none*.
 - When a package id needs to be downloaded, it is first compared against sources with namespaces.
 If any match, only those sources are used.
 If none of the namespaces match, then the sources without namespaces are considered, if any.
-- Strict namespaces allow only 1 source to match.
-NuGet will error in every other scenario.
 - A namespace with a specific package id is *always* preferred over a namespace with a prefix.
 - When multiple different namespaces match the package id, the most specific one will be considered.